Developer Guide

 -

-static final String COMMAND_WORD
+static final String COMMAND_WORDinitialised to'find' -

-initialised to the relevant message. -
+static final String MESSAGE_USAGEinitialised to the relevant message. -

-objects that match with the given keyword.
+PersonContainsKeywordPredicate predicateused to findPersonobjects that match with the given keyword.

-Applying this filter to the entire list means that only Persons
+Applying this filter to the entire list means that only Persons that match ALL the keywords would be retained in

 the filtered list.

-The PersonContainsKeywordPredicate
+The PersonContainsKeywordPredicate class

-The match itself is defined as follows (within the PersonContainsKeywordPredicate
+The match itself is defined as follows (within the PersonContainsKeywordPredicate class which implements the

-Predicate
+Predicate interface):

-contains ALL the keywords passed in the query, either in their name
+If a Person contains ALL the keywords passed in the query, either in their name field or as equivalent to an

-objects, then, passed as a parameter to test()
+element in their tags set of Tag objects, then, passed as a parameter to test(),

 it is a valid match.